Put your best face forward with the most effective sebaceous hyperplasia treatments.

 - 6 Be transformed — both inside and out

 Sebaceous hyperplasia is a problem that we can solve

 As you’ve gotten older you may have noticed enlarged pores, or flesh-colored, white, or yellowish bumps appearing on your skin, most likely on your forehead, nose, or cheeks.
 These can be very frustrating, because they look like they might be whiteheads, but don’t react to normal acne treatments, like exfoliation and drying products.

 At Reflections, we offer the most up to date and effective treatments available to combat sebaceous hyperplasia.
-Because every patient is unique, the team at Reflections will work with you to design the most effective treatment plan possible tailored to your skin type and severity of your symptoms.
-Your plan may combine multiple treatments and combination therapies, and at Reflection, we know how to put them all together and create a plan that produces real results and suits your lifestyle.
+Because every patient is unique, the team at Reflections will work with you to design the most effective treatment plan possible tailored to your skin type and severity of the condition.
+Your plan may combine multiple treatments and combination therapies, and at Reflections, we know how to put them all together.

 Most people who get sebaceous hyperplasia are over 40 and have oily skin.
 Typically we see sebaceous hyperplasia on the forehead, nose, or cheeks.
 That makes sense because these are typically the parts of the face known to be the oiliest.
 Most people that suffer from sebaceous hyperplasia think they have acne that just won’t go away.
 And it’s embarrassing, because you really can’t hide it with makeup and the bumps won’t go away on their own, and continue to get worse over time.